US-CBP/GTAS/gtas-data/working/readme.txt

-this contains the input files for GTAS
+this contains the working files for GTAS